 You can postpone reading this section until you get to the chapters on asynchronous programming.

-Writing tests for asynchronous code requires extra work: The test receives its results later and has to signal to mocha that it isn’t finished, yet, when it returns.
+Writing tests for asynchronous code requires extra work: The test receives its results later and has to signal to AVA that it isn’t finished, yet, when it returns.
 The following subsections examine three ways of doing so.

 Async functions always return Promises.
 Therefore, an async function is a convenient way of implementing an asynchronous test.
 The following code is equivalent to the previous example.

 You don’t need to explicitly return anything: The implicitly returned